Find your voice as a creative business

 While, all creative businesses thrill me, my core rests with Events and Interiors.
 I consider myself deeply versed in both industries, proud to have worked with some of the very best in Events and Interiors.
 I am on a mission to see creative businesses in Events and Interiors evolve far beyond where they are today.
 I started The BBC Collective - Events and The BBC Collective - Interiors to help make this evolution a reality.

 I have a very specific vision for the collective.
 I am a lawyer by training and have also worked with many MBA’s in my career.
 I would like to combine the best of both worlds in The BBC Collective – real time case studies from business school with Socratic discussion found in law school.

 On Wednesday and Thursday following the release of the weekly brief, I will host 45-60 minute recorded teleconferences limited to 30 members each.
 The teleconference will start with a brief introduction of the topic but be largely a Socratic discussion on that week’s topic with members adding their opinions and analysis to the forum.
 Prior questions and thoughts can be emailed to me in advance, but definitely not a prerequisite.
 The teleconferences will be limited so I would ask that we all be good citizens and only attend one per week.
-The conferences will be recorded and you can look at them as awesome podcasts that you can review at your leisure if you are unable to dial in.
+As we grow, I will be hosting multiple calls for each group per week.
+The conferences will be recorded, embedded in the written post and you can look at them as awesome podcasts that you can review at your leisure if you are unable to dial in.